LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 A unit test object can define `setup/0` and `cleanup/0`. goals.
 The `setup/0` predicate is called, when defined, before running the object unit tests.
-The `cleanup/0` predciate is called, when defined, after running all the object unit tests.
+The `cleanup/0` predicate is called, when defined, after running all the object unit tests.